Xilinx/xup_vitis_network_example/README.md

 ### C/C++ host code support?

 Python host code in combination with the `pynq` package and JupyterLab as well as DASK provide the right environment to demonstrate the capabilities of this project.
-A minimalist C/C++ driver contributed from the community is available in the [host_xrt branch](https://github.com/Xilinx/xup_vitis_network_example/tree/host_xrt/host_xrt).
-We welcome any [contribution](https://github.com/Xilinx/xup_vitis_network_example/blob/host_xrt/CONTRIBUTING.md) to enhance the driver.
-You can also find (partial) support for some of the kernels [here](https://github.com/Xilinx/HPC/tree/master/xans/sw/src).
+[ACCL](https://github.com/Xilinx/ACCL) developers contributed a C++ driver, please check the [xrt_host_api](xrt_host_api/README.md) folder.
+We welcome [contributions](CONTRIBUTING.md) to enhance this driver.
+Also, a minimalist C/C++ driver contributed from the community is available in the [host_xrt branch](https://github.com/Xilinx/xup_vitis_network_example/tree/host_xrt/host_xrt), this code and branch is not longer maintained.

 ### How Can I contribute?